keboola/connection-docs/components/data-apps/index.md

 ![Code - code](/components/data-apps/data_apps-deploy-timeout-backedsize.png)

 ### Base Image
-When the app is deployed, the code specified in one of the deployment methods will be injected into our base Streamlit docker image.
+When the app is deployed, the code specified in one of the deployment methods will be injected into our base Streamlit Docker image.
 This image already has Streamlit and a few other basic packages pre-installed:

 ```